jadecobra/python_tdd_exercises/source/objects/classes.rst

 test_dir_person_instance
 *********************************************************************************

-Python has the `dir built-in function`_ which shows the :ref:`attributes<what is a class attribute?>` and :ref:`methods<what is a method?>` of the :ref:`object<everything is an object>` it is given in parentheses.
+Python has the `dir built-in function`_ which shows the :ref:`attributes<what is a object attribute?>` and :ref:`methods<what is a method?>` of the :ref:`object<everything is an object>` it is given in parentheses.
 It allows me to see what makes up an :ref:`object<everything is an object>` without looking at the code or reading the documentation.
 I can then run tests to see what each thing does.

 ----